Sitemap Configuration

 | Class-based selector | ".bg-blue-600.text-white" | Fragile — breaks with any styling change |

 Best practice: Add data-navieo-id or id attributes to key interactive elements in your app.
-The CLI auto-detects these and generates high-confidence selectors:
+The scanner auto-detects these and generates high-confidence selectors:

 <button data-navieo-id="create-project" onClick={handleCreate}>